Because of the pandemic, contactless ordering is a way for ticketing platforms, venues, and event organizers to collaborate.

 Ticketing platforms, event organizers, and venues can collect data during the sale process.
 This can provide forecasting opportunities.
 Which can inform upsells, future event planning, and more to drive revenue.

-In Marcus Theatres, 2022 was particularly successful with 44% of their annual revenue coming from concessions.
+In Marcus Theatres, 2022 was particularly successful, with 44% of its annual revenue coming from concessions.
 According to Statista, in Q2 of 2023, Marcus Theatres reported $59.7 million in theatre concession sales alone.

-By folding food and beverage sales in with the ticket purchase, cinemas can encourage patrons to buy more.
+By folding food and beverage sales in with ticket purchases, cinemas can encourage patrons to buy more.
 Another idea is partnering with local restaurants to provide contactless ordering of food and beverages before, during, or after an event.
 Patrons order and pay for their food when purchasing tickets.

 Take a moment to think about the state of digital ordering.
 Most associate digital ordering with delivery services from their favorite businesses.
 Why should inside a venue be any different?